denisecheah/assignments_hs2025/README.md

 # Assignments (HS2025, UZH)

-ESC 201 - Simulations in the Natural Sciences
+- Simulations in the Natural Sciences
+- Evolutionary Dynamics